FNF-CNE-Devs/ndll-example/README.md

 // This works fine on hscript and using Reflect.callMethod, only on codename tho
 ```

-## Using in non-codename projects:
+## Usage in non-codename projects:

 ```hx
 // Untested